status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruiter-onboarding.md

 # Recruiter Onboarding

-Welome to Status.im & the the magical world of wΞb3
+Welome to Status.im & the the magical world of web3 & Ξthereum

 As a contributor you'll be helping find and attract talent across a range of projects & teams, so to help you overcome the learning curve here is a general guide of how we're currently working together and an overview of us.

 Great to have you in the team! ✌️

 ## Talent Team Org